This post may contain affiliate links. This won’t change your price, but may share some commission. Read my full disclosure here.

 To achieve the right fit for the new doorbell, I first traced out the size of the hole with a pencil.
 After checking the wire was threading with a flashlight (so I could locate the wire behind the trim), I carefully (!) drilled a larger hole using a spade drill bit.

-I sized the drill bit according to the instructions on the doorbell package (5/8″).
+I sized the drill bit according to the manufacturer’s instructions on the doorbell package (5/8″).
 You could use a hole saw bit if you have one small enough.
 This option will create a cleaner and prettier hole, usually, but the spade bit was the first I found in my garage and got the job done.
 Plus, I figured the new doorbell would cover the hole anyway, so pretty wasn’t necessary.

 Once I was finished drilling the hole for the back of the new doorbell, I must admit it looked kind of like the mess a carpenter bee makes.
 (Except carpenter bees refuse to listen to instructions, so they weren’t available for help on this project.)
 Basically, it wasn’t the prettiest hole I’ve ever drilled.